devpi/devpi-pr/README.rst

 All commands which change the state of a *push request* ask for a message and accept the ``-m`` option to provide it directly.

-To list all pending *push requests* the ``list-prs`` command is used with the name of the target index:
+To list all pending *push requests* for a target index, use the ``list-prs`` command with the name of the target index:

 .. code-block::